HBPei/mongo-on-k8s/README.md

 - `minikube start` to start your cluster.
 - `kubectl get no` to list all worker nodes.

-2 - (Skip this Step) Create a Namespace, which is similar to a virtual folder/cluster.
+2 - Create a Namespace, which is similar to a virtual folder/cluster.
 It's a organization structure.

 - `kubectl apply -f mongo-namespace.yml` to create the Namespace called mongodb-namespace.
 - `kubectl delete -f mongo-namespace.yml` to delete the Namespace.